surifirstpin/biplus_documentation/docs/DatabaseConnection.md

 **Username and Password** to connect the database

-**Temp database** ( depending on the selected dialects) contains a derived set of tables which can be used as per requirement

 **Maximum connection** concurrent connection used by database

 **Additional Parameters** include any additional JDBC parameter in this section